 Long mix (20 mins): 14C (44F)

-But it depends heavily on how you knead your dough!
+But it depends how you knead your dough.

 If a dough method requires a longer mixing time, the water temperature should be lowered.